A-Shad/StudentSystem/README.md

 # Student System
 1- This system is developed using Maven, Spring MVC, Hibernate, TomCat 8.0, Log4J, Java 8, JSTL, JavaScript, JSP, HTML, JQuery, CSS, Bootstrap
     and ....
-I tested this system on both Linux and Windows platforms and both MySQL 5.5 and Oracle 11.2 but I choose MySQL for the final version.
+I tested this system on both Linux and Windows platforms and both MySQL 5.5 and Oracle 11.2 but I chose MySQL for the final version.

 2- I used both Eclipse and Netbeans as IDE, but I found Eclipse a better option because I beleive the debugging is easier with Eclipse.